GettingMarried/GMWiki/Development.md

 ampco/mysql                                           gettingmarried_db_1              0.0.0.0:23321->3306/tcp
 ```

-If you want to recreate the `test-db`, run:
+If you want to recreate the test-db (for example, for a clean test), run:

 ```bash
 $ docker stop gettingmarried_test-db_1; docker rm gettingmarried_test-db_1